ESPN Insider: 2 first-round TE draft targets for Seattle Seahawks

 2024 Seahawks Final Grades: Evaluating Year 1 of the Macdonald era

 No. 2 tight end AJ Barner, a fourth-round draft pick out of Michigan, had a promising rookie campaign with 30 receptions for 245 yards and four touchdowns.
-But it’s possible Seattle could move on from one or both of its other two tight ends.
+But it’s possible Seattle could choose to move on from one or both of its other tight ends.

-Noah Fant could be a potential salary cap casualty, given that his production hasn’t lived up to his first-round draft status or his contract since arriving from the Denver Broncos in the 2022 Russell Wilson trade.
-Fant hasn’t ranked higher than 18th in receiving yards among tight ends during his three years in Seattle.
-And he isn’t known for his run blocking, ranking just 69th out of 75 tight ends in Pro Football Focus’ run block grading this past season.
+Veteran tight end Noah Fant could be a salary-cap casualty, given that his production hasn’t lived up to his contract or his first-round draft status since he came over from the Denver Broncos in the 2022 Russell Wilson trade.
+Fant hasn’t ranked higher than 18th among tight ends in receiving yards in any of his three seasons in Seattle.
+And he isn’t known for his blocking ability, ranking just 69th out of 75 tight ends in Pro Football Focus‘ run block grading in 2024.

-That could make it difficult for the Seahawks to keep Fant in 2025, which would be the second year of his two-year, $21 million deal.
-According to Over The Cap, Fant’s cap hit increases to $13.4 million in 2025 and the franchise could can save $8.9 million in cap space if they release him prior to June 1.
-With Seattle currently sitting $27.4 million over the cap – more than just two other teams – releasing Fant could be a way to clear some much-needed space.
+That could make it difficult for the Seahawks to justify keeping Fant for the second season of his two-year, $21 million deal.
+According to Over The Cap, Fant’s cap hit increases to $13.4 million in 2025.
+And Seattle currently sits $27.4 million over the cap, which is more than just two other teams.

-Meanwhile, it seems unlikely the Seahawks will re-sign Pharaoh Brown after an underwhelming 2024 season in Seattle.
-Brown had just eight catches for 65 yards and ranked 49th out of 75 tight ends in PFF run block grading.
+Meanwhile, it seems unlikely the Seahawks will re-sign No. 3 tight end Pharaoh Brown after his underwhelming 2024 campaign.
+Brown, who arrived in Seattle last March on a one-year deal, had just eight catches for 65 yards and ranked 49th out of 75 tight ends in PFF run block grading.

-If the Seahawks are looking to upgrade their tight end room, how does this year’s NFL Draft class look?
-During an appearance last week on Seattle Sports’ Bump and Stacy, ESPN NFL Draft analyst Matt Miller raved about two elite tight end prospects who have particularly bright futures: Penn State’s Tyler Warren and Michigan’s Colston Loveland.
+If the Seahawks are looking to upgrade their tight end room, how is this year’s NFL Draft class?
+During an appearance last week on Seattle Sports’ Bump and Stacy, ESPN NFL Draft analyst Matt Miller raved about two first-round tight end prospects who have particularly bright futures: Penn State’s Tyler Warren and Michigan’s Colston Loveland.

-If the Seahawks don’t select an offensive lineman or an edge rusher with their No. 18 overall pick, Miller said Warren and Loveland both would be slam-dunk picks if they’re still on the board.
+Miller said that if the Seahawks don’t go with an offensive lineman or an edge rusher at No. 18 overall, Warren or Loveland would both be slam-dunk picks if they’re still on the board.
 Below is a closer look at both players.

 “They’re both gonna be stars,” Miller said.